chadananda/bahai-ed/README.md

 [] How are we going to do keyword and SPR analysis?

+Today:
+[] migrate topics & faqs over from content collections to DB [] create db schema (possibly combine the two)
+   [] create unified loader with display field for non-db which we can show in the editor [] create editor page
+   []

 Todo:
   * Remove block for April
   * Contact Carol Spell for information about Brighton Creek